matter-labs/zksync-web-era-docs/docs/dev/developer-guides/hello-world.md

 }
 ```

-5. Compile the contracts with the following command:
+5. Compile the contract with the following command:

 ```
 yarn hardhat compile
 ```

-6. Create the deployment script in the `deploy/deploy.ts`:
+6. Create the following deployment script in `deploy/deploy.ts`:

 ```typescript
 import { Wallet, Provider, utils } from "zksync-web3";